oopanuga/oopanuga.github.io/_posts/2015-6-30-Asynchronous-programming-in-dot-Net.md

 ## Making the App responsive in the hard way

-The issue there is that the application is not responsive while the it is requesting the data.
+The issue there is that the application is blocked while we are requesting the data (if we try to move the window it doesn't work).
-We show that to the Product Manager and she says: _Juan, please fix that, we can't have our users waiting to se their matches_.
+Let's pretend that we show that to the Product Manager and she says:
+_Juan, please fix that, we can't have our users waiting to se their matches_.

-Since I am a clever guy, I search in stackoverlow.com about it and I find out about Threads, then I come with the following solution:
+I search in Google about it and I find Threads, and I come up with the following solution:

 {% highlight c# %}
 private void Button_DisplayRecords(object sender, RoutedEventArgs e)